Viktor Orbán: Russia and Ukraine

-Orbán questioned Nord Stream II, a new Russia–Germany natural gas pipeline.
+Orbán questioned Nord Stream 2, a new Russia–Germany natural gas pipeline.
 He said he wants to hear a "reasonable argument why South Stream was bad and Nord Stream is not".
 "South Stream" refers to the Balkan pipeline cancelled by Russia in December 2014 after obstacles from the EU.

 Since 2017, Hungary's relations with Ukraine have rapidly deteriorated over the issue of the Hungarian minority in Ukraine.
 Orbán and his cabinet ministers repeatedly criticized Ukraine's 2017 education law, which makes Ukrainian the only language of education in state schools, and threatened to block further Ukraine's EU integration until it is modified or repealed.
 It is worth noting that the language law was amended in December 2023 in favor of the official languages of the European Union, including Hungarian.

 Orbán has been considered one of the most pro-Russian heads of state worldwide, publicly praising Putin and his policies, even in the aftermath of the 2022 Russian invasion of Ukraine.
 On one hand, he has described the war as "clear aggression" by Russia, saying a sovereign Ukraine is needed "to stop Russia posing a threat to the security of Europe."
 However, conversely, he has also criticised the European Union for "prolonging the war" in Ukraine by sanctioning Russia and sending weapons and money to Ukraine instead of encouraging a negotiated peace, and has been accused of blocking aid to Ukraine.
 Consequently, Austro-Hungarian journalist Paul Lendvai called Orbán the Divider of Europe.

 Amidst the 2021-2022 Ukraine crisis, Orbán was the first EU leader to meet with Vladimir Putin in Moscow in a visit he called "a peacekeeping mission".
 They also discussed Russian gas exports to Hungary.
 On 2 March, as Russia had already launched an invasion of Ukraine, Orbán decided to welcome Ukrainian refugees to Hungary, and will support the Ukrainian membership to the European Union.
 Initially, Orbán condemned Russia's invasion of Ukraine and said Hungary would not veto EU sanctions against Russia.
 However, Orbán rejected sanctions on Russian energy, due to Hungary's excessive dependency (85%) on Russian fossil fuels.
 In late March 2022, Ukraine President Volodymyr Zelensky singled out Orbán for his lack of support for Ukraine.
 In June, Zelensky thanked Orbán for supporting Ukraine's sovereignty and for giving asylum to Ukrainians.

 On 27 February 2023, Viktor Orbán said that Hungary supports China's peace plan in the Russo-Ukrainian war, despite opposition by Western leaders.
 Beijing's 12-point statement that criticised unilateral sanctions, would reduce strategic risks associated with nuclear weapons in Central and Eastern Europe, according to the statement.

-On October 16, 2025, Orbán announced that Hungary had begun preparations for the 2025 Budapest Summit after having a phone call with Donald Trump that day.
+On 16 October 2025, Orbán announced that Hungary had begun preparations for the 2025 Russia–United States summit in Hungary after having a phone call with Donald Trump that day.
+However, on 22 October, Trump announced that the meeting had been cancelled because negotiations had stalled.